 Ginseng is a shade-loving perennial whose seeds need several specialized conditions before germination is possible.
 For example, ginseng drops its berries, but they don’t sprout until the following year.
 The berries don’t sprout because they need to lose their flesh, and the seeds need to experience a period of cold.

 The home grower can mimic this stratification process in their garden or greenhouse.
-Purchased seeds have already had the flesh surrounding them removed and may already be stratified.
-It is best to check with the seller to determine if this is the case; otherwise, you will have to stratify seeds yourself.
+Purchased seeds have already had their flesh removed and may already be stratified.
+It is best to check with the seller to determine if this is the case; otherwise, you must stratify seeds yourself.

 Ginseng will do well if left alone.
-All you need to do is keep weeds away from the bed and make sure the soil is moderately moist.
+You only need to keep weeds away from the bed and ensure the soil is moderately moist.
 As the plants develop, keep watch for slugs and other pests and fungal issues—thin plants to 2 per square foot (0.09 square m) to prevent overcrowding and ensure good airflow.
 There are also several recommended pesticides for use.
 Check with your extension office for fungicide recommendations.